To jump immediately to the air monitoring maps below, click here.

 To provide additional protection, the equipment is set to provide notification to a technician if lower levels (investigative and control levels) than those established by the regulators (work perimeter limits) are met.
 If an investigative level is reached, there will be an evaluation, the emission source(s) identified, and the perimeter concentrations closely watched for potential increases.
 If a control level is reached, mitigation measures will be implemented, such as modifying the layout and filling of the geotextile tubes.
 For more details, see the Community Health and Safety Plan referenced above.
 If the work perimeter limit is reached, operations related to the source(s) will be restricted or stopped until the work is reassessed.

 Odors are checked at the air monitoring stations along the work perimeters of the consolidation area and lakeshore.
 Trained professionals conduct inspections at each station once every six hours, 24 hours per day, seven days per week (when dredging is active).
 When odors are detected at the site perimeter, controls described above can be applied.
 Depending on the nature of the complaint, odor monitoring will occur at, and possibly beyond, the work perimeters.

 The goal is to prevent odors from occurring in the community by proactively applying odor controls if / when odor levels increase at the site.
 To check if odor controls were applied, select a day and then click on the monitoring station number.

 The aerial photographs below show the locations of the fixed monitors.
 To view the data collected, select the date from the drop-down list and click “Change.”
-Move your cursor over a monitor icon and click on Dust Data, Total VOC Data, or Odor Detections.
+Move your cursor over a monitor icon and click on Dust Data or Total VOC Data.
 If data from a particular monitor is unavailable, this will be stated next to the monitor icon.
 Wind direction and wind speed information is also available for each monitoring day below the map.
 If you would like more information, please call 315.552.9784.